 You’ll soon see why Kent is known as The Garden of England!

 Kent, in the south east corner of England, has always been an important and vibrant place to live.
-In the ‘front line’ during centuries of conflict, its ports and dockyards were always busy, and good communications links between London and the coast benefit residents today.
+In the ‘front line’ during centuries of conflict, its ports and dockyards were always busy, and good communication links between London and the coast benefit residents today.

 In Canterbury, history is all around you.
 The cathedral was founded in the 9th century, and Chaucer’s pilgrims set out just a few hundred years later.
 Today the city is thriving and attractive, with excellent shopping, entertainment and places to eat and drink.